 Family Policy Score: 9 Estonia inherited a tradition of double-breadwinner families from Soviet times, when mothers typically worked full time.
 Despite huge social changes, this family pattern has continued, as evidenced by the high employment rate among women.
-Family policy has persistently been high on the political agenda due to the country's low fertility rate and labor-market needs.
+Family policy has persistently been high on the political agenda due to the country's low fertility rate and labor market needs.
 Estonia has one of the most generous parental benefit systems in the OECD, entitling parents to benefits equal to her/his previous salary for 435 days.
-The generosity of the benefit and shortage of day care facilities in some urban areas for children aged zero to two explain why child care density in this age group has been relatively low, although it has shown recent slight but continuous increases.
-Parents are allowed to work up to a certain limit without losing benefits, which facilitates a combination of professional and family life.
-In recent years, various part-time and flex-time work options have quickly expanded, providing greater opportunities for families to manage their everyday lives.
+The generosity of the benefit and shortage of day care facilities in some urban areas for children aged zero to two explain why child care density in this age group has been persistently low.
+Under current parental benefit regulations, parents can only work up to a certain limit before losing the benefit.
+This has been regarded by various parties, including the governing coalition and the Trade Union Confederation, as too rigid and harmful for women's labor market participation.
+Legal amendments creating more flexibility when using the parental benefit are expected to be enacted in 2017.